InhyeLee-Data/mapbox-d3-vue-study/vue-d3-geo-ver1/README.md

 # vue-d3-geo (1)
-It is a project, following Alec Barrett's MSDV Major Studio 2 Example
+This project follows Alec Barrett's Parsons/MSDV Major Studio 2 Example
 - Using d3-geo and mapbox together on the same page of vue: https://github.com/anbnyc/major-studio-2-sp21/tree/main/05-geo

 In this version, a separate component is created for a d3-geo instance, yet the mapboxgl instance is still part of the main App.vue.